 When you discuss the map for your world, which we’ll get to in just a moment, how do you picture that map?
 Is it on a planet, is it suspended in some unknown structure, does it simply exist, and no one knows or had ever wondered what lies beyond its boundaries?

 Most of the time, especially if a deity created your world, it’s beneficial to have some answers to these questions.
 Especially if you will introduce religion and magic into your world, later on, those concepts are usually significantly influenced by the way your world was created and where it exists.
 Just like humans are constantly preoccupied and searching for the origin and reason for life, your story world can go through the same turmoil, adding tension and drama to the world.

 Let’s think about the Macro-Universe first, and for simplicity, I’ll call this Universe (anything that is outside of the reach of your world).
 At the end of the day, your story will take place within physically limited bounds, such as a galaxy, planet, country, land, field, city, fortress, etc. Somewhere where characters can move, interact, and where things can happen.
 That part is what I call the micro-Universe, but again, for simplicity, I will refer to it as ‘story world.’

 In your case, the Universe could be very fuzzy if it is unimportant to the story.
 For example, you may have some land delimited by the “Boundaries of Doom.”
 What lies beyond those boundaries?
 We don’t know because we don’t care.

 Your world will have characters in it, interacting, as we said.
-So, you need to draw a parallel between our real world and your imaginary world and see how many of the things we experience here on Earth can be applied to your world and how many are worth changing.
+So, you need to draw a parallel between the real world and your imaginary world and see how many of the things we experience here on Earth can be applied to your world and how many are worth changing.

 Let me try to enumerate some of the things that come to mind: